 * Click here for rating key

 Le Moulin de la Galette Restaurant Review: A sign at the entrance of the restaurant names one of the two mills still in place in Montmartre, which was depicted in paintings by Van Gogh and Renoir.
 Formerly a ballroom, the establishment could have mutated into a tourist trap, but that’s far from the case.
-Presided over for years by Antoine Heerah, the talented chef of Chamarré Montmartre, this posh bistro has been taken over by a duo of managers, Cédric Barbier and Nicolas Tourneville.
+Presided over for years by Antoine Heerah, the talented chef of Chamarré Montmartre, this posh bistro was taken over by a duo of managers, Cédric Barbier and Nicolas Tourneville.
 Entirely refurbished, the dining room now comes with a thick moquette and a counter.
 When the sun is shining, customers can still relax under one of the arbors on the patio, an altogether serene and romantic terrace, framed by greenery and where a cat may stroll between the leaves.
-Anthony Detemmermann, a young chef who honed his chops with Michel Rostang, crafts traditional dishes.
-Among other options, expect poached egg with chestnut cream and black trumpets, Black Angus hanger steak with shallots, and salted-butter caramel millefeuille.
-The wine list suggest about 150 items.
+Anthony Detemmermann, a young chef who honed his chops with Michel Rostang, crafts traditional dishes that alas sometimes lack flavor.
+Among other options, expect sea bream sashimi with taramasalata and pickled vegetables, Black Angus hanger steak with shallots, and salted-butter caramel millefeuille.
+The wine list suggests about 150 items.